 More value for money

-Nearshore outsourcing seeks to provide the benefits of onshore outsourcing without its relatively high costs.
+Nearshore outsourcing seeks to provide the benefits of remote work onshore outsourcing without its relatively high costs.
 Thus, nearshore recruitment offers cost savings and gives more value for money.
 In fact, hiring LatAm talent via Near can help you save as much as $500k per year.

 The market expectations between the two countries regularly make sourcing remote workers from neighboring countries cheaper.